campus-experts/spring-2017/communities/sussex-hackers/community-assessment.md

 Currently - I have no idea how to grow it.

 ### Resources
-Hackathon society, occasional meetups sdsdj shdui , maybe a hackathon.
+Hackathon society, external makerspace, occasional meetups, maybe a hackathon.
 I would like to see hardware resources and hardware and software workshops.

 ### Accessibility
-Society is accessable to students of Sussex, meetup isn't run by students
+Society is accessable to students of Sussex.
+Makerspace meets on thursdays after 8 for dropins or more availability for members.
+Meetups aren't run by students.
+Hackathon is organised by the society, but currently infrequent in nature.

 ### Interests
-- Is your community made up only of computer science students?
-Are you OK with that?
-- Is your community open to other topics, or are their interests very specific?
+The community is only CS students, but I would like to see this grow and become accessable to students of all degrees, with an interest in technology.

 ### Goals
-- Why do people get involved in your community?
-- Are they students hoping to get a degree?
-- Are they trying to ramp-up to get a job?
+Students hoping to get a degree and some trying to ramp-up to get a job
-- Are they passionate about developing, regardless of their major?
 - What activities and goals can you set for your community based on their existing goals?

 ### Location
+Currently the location is online only.
 - Where does your community currently gather?
 - Is it an online-only group so far, or is there a place where people can meet?
 - Is there parking, and if so, is it free?